What is 2,4-Dinitrophenylhydrazine (2,4 DNP Test)?

 What is Brady’s reagent?

 The chemical compound C6H3(NO2)2NHNH2 is 2,4-Dinitrophenylhydrazine (DNPH, Brady’s reactive, Borche’s reagent).
-Dinitrophenylhydrazine is a solid red to an white.
-It is a synthetic hydrazine, which is mostly used for the qualitative research of aldehyde which is a ketone related carbonyl group.
+Dinitrophenylhydrazine is a solid whose colours can range from red to white.
+It is a synthetic hydrazine-derivative, which is mostly used for the qualitative research of aldehyde which is a ketone related carbonyl group.

 Does alcohol react with Brady’s reagent?